-The sun may still be hot, but we both know winter hazards are right around the corner.
+The sun may still be shining, but we both know winter hazards are right around the corner.
 For those of you who admit reluctantly that you should start planning, the next 60 days are critical to your employees’ safety.
 And your company’s safety record.

 If you plan on buying industrial ice cleats or other winter traction aids for your employees to prevent slips and falls on ice and snow, ask yourself: